aleeraser/luzern-velox-bot/README.md

 The bot periodically scrapes the specified Luzern Police webpage.
 It compares the currently listed speed cameras with the previously known list.
 If new entries are found, it formats a message and sends it via the Telegram Bot API to all subscribed users.

 When new speed cameras are detected, the bot sends individual notifications for each newly added camera.
-If a Google Maps API key is configured, each notification includes a static map image (400x300px) showing the camera location with a red marker.
-The bot gracefully falls back to text-only notifications if no API key is provided or if map generation fails.
+If a Google Maps API key is configured and the user has maps enabled, each notification includes a static map image (400x300px) showing the camera location with a red marker, centered precisely on the camera coordinates.
+The bot gracefully falls back to text-only notifications if no API key is provided, if map generation fails, or if the user has disabled maps via `/toggle_maps`.

-Users can subscribe and unsubscribe using simple commands, and customize their notification preferences (such as receiving notifications when no changes are detected).
+Users can subscribe and unsubscribe using simple commands, and customize their notification preferences (such as receiving notifications when no changes are detected, or toggling map images on/off).
 The bot maintains persistent storage of subscriber data and preferences in JSON files.

 ## Map Integration Details

 The bot includes optional Google Maps integration that enhances notifications with location visualizations:

+* **Precise Positioning**: Extracts exact latitude/longitude coordinates from camera source URLs for accurate map positioning
-* **Map Images**: Static map images (400x300px) with red markers showing camera locations
+* **Camera-Centered Maps**: Static map images (400x300px) centered on the exact camera location with red markers
+* **User Control**: Individual users can toggle maps on/off with `/toggle_maps` command (enabled by default)
 * **Smart Usage**: Maps are only sent for newly added cameras, not removed ones
 * **Cost-Effective**: Typical usage (2-3 detections/day) stays within Google's free tier (10,000 requests/month)
 * **Fallback**: Works perfectly without API key - sends text-only notifications
-* **Supported Commands**: Both automatic notifications and `/manual_update` include maps when available
+* **Supported Commands**: Both automatic notifications and `/manual_update` respect user map preferences

 ## Project Milestones

-Here's a breakdown of the planned development steps:
+Here's a breakdown of the development steps:

-1. **Setup Basic Rust Project:** Initialize the Rust project structure (`cargo new`), add dependencies (`reqwest`, `scraper`, `tokio`, `teloxide`).
+1. ✅ **Setup Basic Rust Project:** Initialize the Rust project structure (`cargo new`), add dependencies (`reqwest`, `scraper`, `tokio`, `teloxide`).
-2. **Implement Web Scraper:** Fetch and parse HTML from the Luzern Police website to extract speed camera data.
+2. ✅ **Implement Web Scraper:** Fetch and parse HTML from the Luzern Police website to extract speed camera data.
-3. **Implement State Management:** Store previously seen cameras to detect new ones in a file.
+3. ✅ **Implement State Management:** Store previously seen cameras to detect new ones in a file.
-4. **Implement Telegram Integration:** Initialize the bot and send notification messages via the Telegram API.
+4. ✅ **Implement Telegram Integration:** Initialize the bot and send notification messages via the Telegram API.
-5. **Configuration:** Read settings (API token) from environment variables or a config file.
+5. ✅ **Configuration:** Read settings (API token) from environment variables or a config file.
-6. **Error Handling & Logging:** Implement robust error handling and basic logging.
+6. ✅ **Error Handling & Logging:** Implement robust error handling and basic logging.
-7. **Build & Deployment:** Document build steps and basic deployment guidance.
+7. ✅ **Build & Deployment:** Document build steps and basic deployment guidance.
-8. **Refine dependencies:** Remove unnecessary dependencies.
+8. ✅ **Refine dependencies:** Remove unnecessary dependencies.
-9. **Implement `/start` command:** Add handler to subscribe users for notifications.
+9. ✅ **Implement `/start` command:** Add handler to subscribe users for notifications.
-10. **Implement `/current_list` command:** Add handler to display the current list of known cameras.
+10. ✅ **Implement `/current_list` command:** Add handler to display the current list of known cameras.
-11. **Implement `/unsubscribe` command:** Add handler to allow users to stop receiving notifications.
+11. ✅ **Implement `/unsubscribe` command:** Add handler to allow users to stop receiving notifications.
-12. **Implement `/help` command:** Add handler to show comprehensive help and command information.
+12. ✅ **Implement `/help` command:** Add handler to show comprehensive help and command information.
-13. **Implement `/manual_update` command:** Add handler to trigger an immediate update check.
+13. ✅ **Implement `/manual_update` command:** Add handler to trigger an immediate update check.
-14. **Implement `/status` command:** Add handler to show bot status, statistics, and monitoring information.
+14. ✅ **Implement `/status` command:** Add handler to show bot status, statistics, and monitoring information.
-15. **Implement `/notify_no_updates` command:** Add handler to toggle notifications for checks with no new cameras.
+15. ✅ **Implement `/notify_no_updates` command:** Add handler to toggle notifications for checks with no new cameras.
-16. **Persistent User Storage:** Implement saving/loading of chat IDs and notification preferences.
+16. ✅ **Persistent User Storage:** Implement saving/loading of chat IDs and notification preferences.
-17. **Systemd Integration:** Check systemd service file and instructions.
+17. ✅ **Systemd Integration:** Check systemd service file and instructions.
-18. **Implement Scheduling Logic:** Add polling (every 30 mins) and scheduled downtime (2 AM - 7 AM).
+18. ✅ **Implement Scheduling Logic:** Add polling (every 30 mins) and scheduled downtime (2 AM - 7 AM).
+19. ✅ **Google Maps Integration:** Add static map images with precise coordinate extraction from camera URLs.
+20. ✅ **User Map Preferences:** Implement `/toggle_maps` command for individual map control.

 ## Setup & Installation